stevenrskelton/stevenrskelton.github.io/_posts/2022-04-17-scala-sbt-publishing-to-github-packages.md

   packages: write
 ```

-The actual job is a simple setup of checkout, java, and then calling our `publishAssembyToGithubPackages` task in SBT.
+The actual job is a simple setup of checkout, java, and then calling our `publishAssembyToGitHubPackages` task in SBT.

 ```yaml
 jobs: